Shivanikinagi/LandGuard/README.md

 ## ⭐ Star This Project!

-If you find Pied Piper 2.0 useful, please give it a star on GitHub!
+If you find LandGuard & PCC useful, please give it a star on GitHub!

-**Built with ❤️ by the Pied Piper Team**
+**Built with ❤️ by the LandGuard & PCC Team**

-*Making the world a more compressed place, one file at a time.*
+*Securing land documents and compressing data, one file at a time.*
 ---

 **Version:** 2.0.0 | **Last Updated:** November 2025